[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 What’s even crazier about Tip #2 is that the CTR on mobile is 68%!

 I know.
 It’s a small sample size.
-While I’m spending the bulk of my budget just getting people to participate, I’ve spent only a few dollars to drive participants to content.
+While I’m spending the bulk of my A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. just getting people to participate, I’ve spent only a few dollars to drive participants to content.

 But this is eye opening.
 We’re still talking about a total of 819 website clicks for about $15.
 That’s freaking ridiculous.